Events and alarms

 If an event is triggering false alarms, you might want to disable all new alarms on this type of event for some time.

-For example, if there is a lot of movement around a camera and this is causing several false alarms, you can disable alarms on motion detection for this camera for 10 minutes.
-Then, motion detection for the camera will not trigger alarms for 10 minutes.
-This way, false alarms will not disturb you, and you can focus on the alarms that need your attention.
+For example, if there is a lot of movement around a camera and the movement is causing several false alarms, you can disable alarms on motion detection for this camera for 10 minutes.
+This way, false alarms won't disturb you, and you can focus on the alarms that need your attention.
+Disabling alarms affects all operators who are connected to the XProtect VMS system that you are also connected to.

 You can disable all new alarms using the Alarm Manager or a map.